Make smarter decisions with Large Language Models

 The workflow of the script is as follows:

-1. Get an example RSS newsfeed; I use www.security.nl, a Dutch site publishing IT related news (note that it publishes in Dutch, so titles et cetera are shown in Dutch also throughout this blog)
+1. Get an example RSS news feed; I use www.security.nl, a Dutch site that publishes IT-related news.

-2. Parsing the feed to get all news items out of it
+2. Parse the feed to extract all news items.

-4. Evaluate the items using an LLM to determine if they are of any importance
+4. Evaluate the items with an LLM to determine whether they are important.

-5. Send a notification about the news article if the LLM determines it is of interest
+5. Send a notification about the news article if the LLM determines that it is interesting.

-Each of these steps has its own function, and it is the main() function of the script that calls all of these functions.
+Each step has its own function, and it is the main() function that calls all these functions.

 Runtime!

-The script starts by retrieving the RSS feed through the get_feed() function.
-This sends a HTTP request to the RSS endpoint of the website I am using for the news items, and returns the response content.
+The script starts by retrieving the RSS feed using the get_feed() function.
+This sends an HTTP request to the RSS endpoint of the site I am using and returns the response content.

-Then, th parse() function parses the feed content and extracts all feed items.
-A single extracted news item (an item in the items[“items”] list) comes out like this:
+Then parse() the feed content and all feed items are extracted.
+A single news item (an item in the items[“items”] list) looks like this, for example:

 {